nethercode/Sys-Ops-Ste/md/Debian_Installation.md

 <br>

-> Section Note: A loading bar appears, begins, completes, and disappears without the need for user input or intervention.
+> Note: A loading bar appears, begins, completes, and disappears without the need for user input or intervention.

 <br>
 <br>